Travel and accommodation

-For family members visiting you in hospital we can pay the costs of their travel and accommodation such as a hotel or motel, petrol, public transport, air fares, a hire car or taxis, parking and tolls up to a maximum amount of $20,410.
+For family members visiting you in hospital we can pay the costs of their travel and accommodation such as a hotel or motel, petrol, public transport, air fares, a hire car or taxis/rideshare, parking and tolls up to a maximum amount of $20,820.
 The maximum amount does not apply to parents visiting a dependent child in hospital.

 If we have arranged a taxi for you to attend a consultation or medical examination we will pay the provider directly.
-If you have paid for travel expenses you can submit your receipt via myTAC and ask us to repay you.
+If you have paid for rideshare or for other travel expenses you can submit your receipt via myTAC and ask us to repay you.

 For public transport repayment you will need to provide details of the travel, including the date, reason for travel and a copy of your receipt, ticket or myki statement.